nnn007/log-analytics/README.md

     ```

 2. **Upload Log Files:**
-    - Access the web dashboard via the provided URL.
+    - Access the web dashboard via this URL : http://127.0.0.1:9050/.
     - Upload one or more log files for analysis.

 3. **View Analytics:**
     - After processing, view the parsed logs and analytics results on the dashboard.

 ## Contributing
+This is just a preliminary analytics framework at this stage.
 I welcome contributions from the community!
 Please follow these steps:

 1. **Fork the Repository**